MML Investors Services LLC Sells 11,369 Shares of Intel Co. (NASDAQ:INTC)

-MML Investors Services LLC cut its stake in Intel Co.
-(NASDAQ:INTC) by 4.7% during the 3rd quarter, according to its most recent Form 13F filing with the Securities and Exchange Commission (SEC).
-The fund owned 228,388 shares of the chip maker’s stock after selling 11,369 shares during the period.
+MML Investors Services LLC reduced its holdings in Intel Co.
+(NASDAQ:INTC) by 4.7% during the third quarter, according to the company in its most recent 13F filing with the SEC.
+The fund owned 228,388 shares of the chip maker’s stock after selling 11,369 shares during the quarter.
 MML Investors Services LLC’s holdings in Intel were worth $11,826,000 at the end of the most recent quarter.

-Other hedge funds also recently made changes to their positions in the company.
-Archford Capital Strategies LLC raised its position in shares of Intel by 2.9% during the third quarter.
-Archford Capital Strategies LLC now owns 6,639 shares of the chip maker’s stock worth $344,000 after purchasing an additional 190 shares during the period.
-Clarity Wealth Advisors LLC raised its position in shares of Intel by 1.7% during the third quarter.
-Clarity Wealth Advisors LLC now owns 11,905 shares of the chip maker’s stock worth $616,000 after purchasing an additional 200 shares during the period.
-RMB Capital Management LLC raised its position in shares of Intel by 1.7% during the second quarter.
-RMB Capital Management LLC now owns 12,588 shares of the chip maker’s stock worth $753,000 after purchasing an additional 205 shares during the period.
-Clean Yield Group raised its position in shares of Intel by 1.9% during the third quarter.
-Clean Yield Group now owns 11,300 shares of the chip maker’s stock worth $585,000 after purchasing an additional 211 shares during the period.
-Finally, Alhambra Investment Partners LLC raised its position in shares of Intel by 1.6% during the second quarter.
-Alhambra Investment Partners LLC now owns 13,963 shares of the chip maker’s stock worth $835,000 after purchasing an additional 215 shares during the period.
-Institutional investors and hedge funds own 64.41% of the company’s stock.
+Several other hedge funds have also modified their holdings of the company.
+Morgan Stanley boosted its position in shares of Intel by 3.8% during the first quarter.
+Morgan Stanley now owns 30,413,363 shares of the chip maker’s stock valued at $1,645,971,000 after purchasing an additional 1,108,810 shares in the last quarter.
+Scotia Capital Inc. boosted its position in shares of Intel by 35.5% during the third quarter.
+Scotia Capital Inc. now owns 826,767 shares of the chip maker’s stock valued at $42,810,000 after purchasing an additional 216,737 shares in the last quarter.
+Roosevelt Investment Group Inc. bought a new stake in shares of Intel during the third quarter valued at approximately $3,590,000.
+Advanced Asset Management Advisors Inc boosted its position in shares of Intel by 34.8% during the second quarter.
+Advanced Asset Management Advisors Inc now owns 92,979 shares of the chip maker’s stock valued at $5,563,000 after purchasing an additional 24,002 shares in the last quarter.
+Finally, Ascent Wealth Partners LLC boosted its position in shares of Intel by 3.1% during the third quarter.
+Ascent Wealth Partners LLC now owns 137,966 shares of the chip maker’s stock valued at $7,143,000 after purchasing an additional 4,100 shares in the last quarter.
+Hedge funds and other institutional investors own 64.41% of the company’s stock.

-A number of equities research analysts recently commented on INTC shares.
-UBS Group lowered their price target on Intel from $67.00 to $62.00 and set a “buy” rating for the company in a research report on Friday, October 23rd.
-Truist lowered their price target on Intel from $61.00 to $51.00 in a research report on Friday, October 23rd.
-Roth Capital lowered their price target on Intel from $55.00 to $50.00 and set a “neutral” rating for the company in a research report on Friday, October 23rd.
-Sanford C. Bernstein reissued a “sell” rating and issued a $40.00 price target on shares of Intel in a research report on Monday, October 26th.
-Finally, Royal Bank of Canada lowered their price target on Intel from $45.00 to $40.00 and set an “underperform” rating for the company in a research report on Wednesday, October 28th.
-Eleven investment analysts have rated the stock with a sell rating, eighteen have assigned a hold rating and fifteen have assigned a buy rating to the stock.
-Intel has a consensus rating of “Hold” and a consensus target price of $57.69.

-In other news, EVP Navin Shenoy sold 2,848 shares of Intel stock in a transaction that occurred on Monday, November 2nd.
-The stock was sold at an average price of $44.96, for a total value of $128,046.08.
-Following the sale, the executive vice president now directly owns 72,272 shares in the company, valued at approximately $3,249,349.12.
-The sale was disclosed in a filing with the SEC, which is available through this link.
-Also, VP Kevin Thomas Mcbride sold 4,400 shares of Intel stock in a transaction that occurred on Monday, September 21st.
-The stock was sold at an average price of $49.28, for a total value of $216,832.00.
-Following the completion of the sale, the vice president now owns 14,214 shares in the company, valued at $700,465.92.
+In related news, CEO Robert Holmes Swan purchased 8,021 shares of the business’s stock in a transaction on Wednesday, October 28th.
+The stock was acquired at an average price of $44.96 per share, with a total value of $360,624.16.
+Following the completion of the acquisition, the chief executive officer now owns 309,844 shares of the company’s stock, valued at approximately $13,930,586.24.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through this hyperlink.
+Also, VP Kevin Thomas Mcbride sold 4,400 shares of the business’s stock in a transaction dated Monday, September 21st.
+The shares were sold at an average price of $49.28, for a total value of $216,832.00.
+Following the sale, the vice president now directly owns 14,214 shares of the company’s stock, valued at approximately $700,465.92.
 The disclosure for this sale can be found here.
-Insiders sold a total of 7,837 shares of company stock worth $371,360 over the last ninety days.
-Insiders own 0.04% of the company’s stock.
+Insiders have sold 7,837 shares of company stock valued at $371,360 in the last three months.
+0.04% of the stock is currently owned by corporate insiders.

-Intel (NASDAQ:INTC) last announced its quarterly earnings results on Thursday, October 22nd.
-The chip maker reported $1.11 EPS for the quarter, topping the Zacks’ consensus estimate of $1.10 by $0.01.
-The business had revenue of $18.33 billion for the quarter, compared to analysts’ expectations of $18.26 billion.
+Intel (NASDAQ:INTC) last posted its quarterly earnings data on Thursday, October 22nd.
+The chip maker reported $1.11 EPS for the quarter, beating analysts’ consensus estimates of $1.10 by $0.01.
+The company had revenue of $18.33 billion during the quarter, compared to analysts’ expectations of $18.26 billion.
 Intel had a return on equity of 29.44% and a net margin of 28.10%.
-The business’s quarterly revenue was down 4.5% on a year-over-year basis.
-During the same period in the previous year, the firm earned $1.42 EPS.
-Sell-side analysts expect that Intel Co. will post 4.89 earnings per share for the current fiscal year.
+Intel’s revenue for the quarter was down 4.5% compared to the same quarter last year.
+During the same quarter in the prior year, the business earned $1.42 earnings per share.
+As a group, sell-side analysts predict that Intel Co. will post 4.89 EPS for the current fiscal year.

 The business also recently declared a quarterly dividend, which will be paid on Tuesday, December 1st.
-Shareholders of record on Saturday, November 7th will be paid a $0.33 dividend.
+Shareholders of record on Saturday, November 7th will be issued a dividend of $0.33 per share.
+This represents a $1.32 annualized dividend and a yield of 2.73%.
 The ex-dividend date is Friday, November 6th.
-This represents a $1.32 dividend on an annualized basis and a yield of 2.73%.
-Intel’s dividend payout ratio (DPR) is currently 27.10%.
+Intel’s dividend payout ratio is presently 27.10%.

+INTC has been the topic of several research reports.
+UBS Group dropped their price target on Intel from $67.00 to $62.00 and set a “buy” rating on the stock in a research report on Friday, October 23rd.
+Cowen dropped their price target on Intel from $55.00 to $50.00 and set a “market perform” rating on the stock in a research report on Friday, October 23rd.
+140166 boosted their target price on Intel from $53.00 to $56.00 and gave the stock a “neutral” rating in a report on Wednesday, October 21st.
+ValuEngine raised Intel from a “strong sell” rating to a “sell” rating in a report on Thursday, September 10th.
+Finally, JPMorgan Chase & Co. dropped their target price on Intel from $75.00 to $70.00 and set an “overweight” rating on the stock in a report on Friday, October 23rd.
+Eleven equities research analysts have rated the stock with a sell rating, eighteen have assigned a hold rating and fifteen have given a buy rating to the company’s stock.
+Intel has a consensus rating of “Hold” and an average price target of $57.69.

 About Intel